 The Department of Biostatistics prepares students for professional and academic careers in biostatistics.
 Graduates find positions in pharmaceutical, health care, and research companies and institutions; in universities and government agencies; and as consultants.
 The department also provides training for non-biostatistics students.

-In addition to the M.S. and the Ph.D. degrees in biostatistics, the department offers a subprogram for the Master of Public Health (M.P.H.) degree in quantitative methods.
+In addition to the M.S. and the Ph.D. degrees in biostatistics, the department offers a subprogram for the Master of Public Health (M.P.H.) degree in biostatistics.
 See "M.P.H.
 Subprogram" below.

-The Department of Biostatistics offers the quantitative methods subprogram for the Master of Public Health degree.
+The Department of Biostatistics offers the biostatistics subprogram for the Master of Public Health degree.
 The subprogram is designed to train public health professionals for leadership in the analysis of public health data and the design of studies for public health investigations.
-See Master of Public Health in the Catalog.
+See the Master of Public Health, M.P.H. in the Catalog.

 Graduate Programs of Study

-- (Quantitative Methods subprogram for the Master of Public Health degree)
+- Biostatistics subprogram for the Master of Public Health degree

 - Master of Science in Biostatistics